Shady-Unknown/ae-thicc-launcher/README.md

 *   **Update Checker:** Compares your local game version against the web version.
 If a new patch or update is available, it notifies you and helps you download the patch files directly.
 *   **Digital Store Links:** Automatically grabs official Steam and GOG store links so you can check out the official pages.

-### Next-Gen Savegames Manager
+### Savegames Manager
-*   **Ludusavi Integration:** Automatically fetches the Ludusavi manifest to locate exactly where your game saves are stored, even translating Windows paths (`%appdata%`, `%userprofile%`, etc.) to Linux Proton prefixes.
+*   **Ludusavi Integration:** Automatically fetches game informations to locate exactly where your game saves are stored, both for Windows and Linux (Proton) prefixes.
 *   **Automated Backups:** Set a sync interval or let the launcher do the work.
 The built-in **Process Monitor** detects when you close a game and immediately backs up your latest save securely.
 *   **Versioning:** Keeps a rotating history of your last 3 save snapshots, so you can always roll back if your file gets corrupted.